 IBIS models are expected to pass the checks performed by the IBISCHK program before they are released to the public.
 Passing IBISCHK insures that the file will attain at least an IQ1 level designation.
-The IBISCHK program is found at http://www.eigroup.org/ibis/tools.htm.

 A best practice is to insert the full output from the IBISCHK program into the IBIS file as comments, with explanation for any warnings annotated within.
 When doing this it is important to insure that the added comments do not cause new "line too long" IBISCHK warnings.